Stadio Atleti Azzurri d’Italia

 After Fascism ended name was changed to Stadio Atleti Azzurri d'Italia, but ironically it was the athletics track that was removed in the course of redevelopments that also saw the east stand receive a roof and the ground have floodlight masts mounted.
 However the venue is still elliptical as uncovered curves behind goals were built when the track was still in place.

-Italy: Atalanta officially own their stadium
+Italy: Atalanta selected to own their stadium

 The Serie A club was selected as preferred bidder for the purchase of Stadio Atleti Azzurri d'Italia.
 In return they are now obliged to reconstruct it entirely, leaving only the historical part.